joshuathejenius/gatsbyWebsite/src/pages/index.md

   - author: Stephen Ridgeway
     quote: >-
       Writing this review is a delight.
 Joshua is spry, apt, and discerning.
 When we first met I was still with Apple.
 He showed immediate promise and over the course of the several years that followed I watched him develop into one of the most compassionate and effective technicians in the company.
 The same goes for his leadership.
 He has a really good handle on how to identify what people are going through while addressing their issue with their equipment.
 Working alongside him made my life easier, as I’m sure being a client of his will make yours.
+  -author: Richard Stevens
+   quote: >-
+      We are fortunate to have an Apple “Jenius” on island.
+Have had Joshua’s services pre and post hurricane.
+He knows his stuff, very willing & patient to walk you through explanations.
+Did amazing work on both our older iMac & new iMac!
+Joshua is very polite, & conducts himself with integrity & professionalism.
+Would not hesitate to recommend him!
 ---